-Other than the Group Hospitalization and Surgical Insurance and Group Personal Accident Insurance provided to the employees for their health and wellness benefit, the Group also supports an in-house CV Club which organises various sports and recreational activities on a regular basis, as the Group encourages and promotes a healthier and active lifestyle among employees.
+The Group also provides Hospitalization and Surgical Insurance and Group Personal Accident Insurance provided to the employees for their health and wellness benefit.

-To create a happy and caring environment as well as to cultivate cohesion, camaraderie, team work and inclusiveness, the Group will endeavour to organise Annual Dinners, gatherings, events, etc. The Group's team spirit and inclusiveness were also extended into its engagements with the local communities.
-The Group will endeavour to organise events often to engage with its communities such as Fun Fairs and concerts coinciding with the Group's property launches, where the Group's employees interacted and networked with homeowners and the community at large.
+To create a happy and caring environment as well as to cultivate cohesion, camaraderie, teamwork and inclusiveness, the Group will endeavour to organise Annual Dinners, gatherings, events, etc. The Group's team spirit and inclusiveness were also extended into its engagements with the local communities.